xwBio/RRBSsim/README.md

 					'C-CGG';here,at most two cutting sites are supported and they must separated by comma (,);
 					Default is 'C-CGG'.
 		-o/--output	        Prefix of output file.
 Default is set by name of input file.
-		-P/--PosInfo	    	Output position information into the output file.
-Default is not.
+		--nPosInfo	    	Output position information into the output file.
+Default is True.
 		--SAM	            	Output alignment results in SAM format.
 Default is not.
 		-R/--ref_methInfo	Output the reference methylation information.
 Default is not.